 Obtaining certification from the NCMA or NAGC can be a great way to prepare yourself to apply for government contract jobs.
 But before you take the certification exams, it’s important to complete formal training in the field.
-Professionals can gain knowledge and skills – along with respected credentials through the Master Certificate in Government Agile Contract Management program.
+Professionals can gain knowledge and skills – along with respected credentials through the Certificate in Agile Contract Management program.

 The certificate program consists of four certificate courses: Essentials of Government Contract Management, Essentials of Commercial Contract Management, Advanced Contract Management and Effective Contracting Skills.
 Upon completion of the multi-course series, graduates can be prepared to sit for the CFCM, CPCM and/or CGC certification exams, and they can be prepared to take on a variety of government contract jobs.